inno-devops-labs/F23-core-course-labs/app_python/README.md

 ### Getting Started

-1 Make sure that python interpreter installed
+1 Make sure that docker installed

-2 Clone the repo

-3 Install all necessary libs with command `pip install -r requirements.txt`

-4 Run the script with command `pytohn3 index.py`
+2 Pull image from docker hub

+3 To run write this command: `docker run -p 8080:8080 "name_of_image""`